awinoben/EmployeeHierarchy/README.md

 of incoming edges to any vertext to a `maximum of 1` and a `minimum of 0` in the case of the **CEO** who has no supervisor.

-Each employee is added to a **dictionary** data structure which ensures that there are no duplicate values.
+Each employee is added to a **Dictionary** data structure which ensures that there are no duplicate values.

-I validate the `salary` of each employee to ensure it is a valid integer.
+I validated the `salary` of each employee to ensure it is a valid integer.

-I construct the graph from the dictionary thus guaranteeing that each manager is first listed as an employee.
+I constructed the graph from the dictionary thus guaranteeing that each manager is first listed as an employee.

 The acyclic nature of the **DAG** ensures that there is no double linking between employees.
 To ensure this, I do a Depth First Traversal **DFS** of the graph begining at the source